How to measure

 Rule of thumb:

-TVs come in various sizes, but we recommend selecting the largest size for a truly immersive viewing experience.
-If you're considering getting a TV that's 75 inches or more, there's something you should know.
+TVs come in various sizes, but we recommend selecting the largest size your budget allows.
+If you're considering getting a TV that's 1m 89cm (75") or more, there's something you should know.
 According to Samsung Internal Research, a major reason for purchasing new TVs is the demand for bigger screens.
 And that even after purchase, satisfaction remains very high.
 So, has there been a particular screen size that's been on your mind?
 Then, now's the time to go big and never look back.

 1. Check the actual TV dimensions.